Louisville, Kentucky: Museums, galleries and interpretive centers

 The West Main District in downtown Louisville features what is locally known as "Museum Row".
-In this area is the Frazier History Museum, which opened its doors in 2004 as an armaments museum, featuring the only collection of Royal Armouries artifacts outside of the United Kingdom.
-Since then the Frazier has expanded its focus to broader history.
-The Frazier Museum has three floors of exhibits, an education center and a tournament ring, which presents daily performances, as well as event spaces available for rent, including a rooftop garden featuring native plants and 4th floor loft-style space that accommodates up to 360 people seated.
+In this area is the Frazier History Museum, which opened in 2004 as an armaments museum but since has expanded its focus.
+It originally featured the only collection of Royal Armouries artifacts outside of the United Kingdom until remaining display items were returned in 2015.

 Also nearby is the Kentucky Science Center, which is Kentucky's largest hands-on science center and features interactive exhibits, IMAX films, educational programs and technology networks.
 The Kentucky Museum of Art and Craft, opened in 1981, is a nonprofit organization.
 The Muhammad Ali Center opened November 2005 in "Museum Row" and features Louisville native Muhammad Ali's boxing memorabilia.

 The National Society of the Sons of the American Revolution (SAR) is a patriotic, historical, and educational non-profit organization and a leading male lineage society that perpetuates the ideals of the American war for independence and the founding of the United States.
-The SAR opened its National Genealogical Research Library in 2010 along Louisville's Museum Row next door to its national headquarters, with an on-site American Revolutionary War Education Center expected to be completed soon.
+The SAR opened its National Genealogical Research Library in 2010.

-The Speed Art Museum opened in 1927 and is the oldest and largest art museum in the state of Kentucky.
+The Speed Art Museum opened in 1927 and is the oldest and largest art museum in Kentucky.
 The museum was closed for three years, re-opening in 2016 with 220,000 sq. ft. of renovations.
 Located adjacent to the University of Louisville, the museum features over 12,000 pieces of art in its permanent collection and hosts traveling exhibitions.
 Multiple art galleries are located in the city, but they are especially concentrated in the East Market District (NuLu), immediately to the east of downtown.
 This row of galleries, plus others in the West Main District, are prominently featured in the monthly First Friday Hop.